SandyRodger/RB175_networked_applications/03_working_with_sinatra.md

 ### [Growing your own web Framework on rack, pt 1](https://launchschool.com/blog/growing-your-own-web-framework-with-rack-part-1)

-- I won't make super-detailed notes for this as I've already made comprehensive notes on Rack for the articles above.
 - Here is what you need to make your Ruby code into a Rack application:
   - Create a “rackup” file: this is a configuration file that specifies what to run and how to run it.
 A rackup file uses the file extension .ru.
   - The rack application we use in the rackup file must be an Ruby object that responds to the method call(env).
 The call(env) method takes one argument, the environment variables for this application.